 2012 August - Gambia executes nine prisoners by firing squad.

-2012 September - President Jammeh suspends executions following international criticism for resumption of capital punishment.
+2012 September - President Jammeh suspends executions following international criticism of resumption of capital punishment.

 2013 October - President Jammeh announces Gambia's withdrawal from the Commonwealth, describing it as a "neo-colonial institution".